Bruco

 Pop in for an after-work snack and an Aperol Spritz, or corral a gang of mates and share your way through the menu over the course of an evening.
 The menu shifts to a panuozzo (think pizza-sandwich) focus during the daytime, and there’s a weekend-only breakfast menu available on weekends.

 Like all the best places in Ancoats, it all just works.
-The staff are charming and happy to be there, while the room itself is a sun-capturing delight.
+The staff are charming and happy to be there, while the space itself is a sun-capturing delight.
 It has the relaxed feel and confident air of a restaurant that has been around for years rather than months.

 As for the food, Bruco might mean caterpillar in Italian, but there are no proto-butterflies on this menu (it is full of mouthwatering grub – just not the larval-stage kind).
 It’s an elegant selection of bright, imaginative Mediterranean food, taking in flatbread, pasta, antipasto, carne, seafood and more.